 4.1.
 Deed Records

-Deed records need to be thoroughly searched in Posey and Vanderburgh Counties, Indiana to see what records might mention Elizabeth.
+Deed records will need to be thoroughly searched in Madison County, Indiana to see what records might mention Elizabeth and husbands Daniel and William.
 Will add this to my list of "to-do" items for my next research trip.

 4.2.
 Plat map / county map

-Plat maps in Posey and Vanderburgh Counties, Indiana will need to be searched to see what might be relevant to my search for Elizabeth.
+Plat maps of Madison County, Indiana will need to be searched to see what information that can be gleaned that might be relevant for my search.

 5. Supplemental Records

 Supplemental records available for research on Elizabeth include city/county directories, court records and will and probate records.
-Will add these to my list of "to-do" items for my next research trip.
+Will add this to my list of "to-do" items for my next research trip.

 This post was developed as part of the series relating to Building My 2011 Research Template, an attempt to systematically document and source the details of my ancestors' lives.
 Comments regarding this template and the conclusions drawn in this article are welcomed.